-- An introductory transmittal letter that provides a profile of the County, some economic trends, major initiatives that occurred during the fiscal year, and highlighted financial policies. - In the current fiscal year, the First 5 Children and Families Commission (the Commission) was determined to be and is now presented as a discrete component unit on the governmentwide financial statements.
-In prior fiscal years the Commission was reported as a blended component unit which grouped their activities into the governmental activities on the entitywide financial statements and reported their fund balances and changes to fund balances as a governmental fund in the fund financial statements.
-As a discretely presented component unit, the Commission is no longer reported in the governmental funds and is now presented separately from the County's activities on the entitywide financial statements (pages 30-31). - Detailed note disclosures that expand on certain amounts shown in the financial statements (pages 41-105), such as cash and investments, long-term debt, fund balances, pensions and other postemployment benefits.
-One item of particular interest may be Note 19 (pages 88-89), which presents detailed fund balances for governmental funds. - Required Supplementary Information related to the Schedule of the County's Proportionate Share of the Net Pension Liability and the Schedule of County's Contributions, but are one year in arrears (page 108).
-An additional Schedule of Funding progress is provided for the Other Post Employment Benefits Plan (page 108). - A variety of statistical information generally related to the last ten years of financial and some operational activities (pages 165-181).
+- An introductory transmittal letter that provides a profile of the County, some economic trends, major initiatives that occurred during the fiscal year, and highlighted financial policies. - Detailed note disclosures that expand on certain amounts shown in the financial statements (pages 43-110), such as cash and investments, long-term debt, fund balances, pensions, and other postemployment benefits.
+One item of particular interest may be Note 18 (pages 91-92), which presents detailed fund balances for governmental funds. - Required Supplementary Information includes a Schedule of the County's Proportionate Share of the Net Pension Liability and Schedule of the County's Contributions (pages 112), a Schedule of Changes in the County's Net OPEB Liability and Related Ratios (page 113), and Budget to Actual schedules for the General Fund and each major special revenue fund (pages 117 124). - A variety of statistical information generally related to the last ten years of financial and operational activities (pages 173 189).